-Cannabidiol (CBD) is one of the 400+ ingredients found in marijuana and is not psychoactive.
-Many states have passed laws allowing for the use of a CBD extract, usually in oil form, with minimal tetrahydrocannabinol (THC), and often for the treatment of epilepsy or seizures in seriously ill children.
+While 33 stated have legalized medical marijuana, the remaining 17 states have all passed laws allowing the use of cannabidiol (CBD) extract, usually in oil form, with minimal tetrahydrocannabinol (THC), and often for the treatment of epilepsy or seizures in seriously ill children.
+CBD, one of the 400+ ingredients found in marijuana, is not psychoactive.

 On Apr.
 1, 2014, Alabama Governor Robert Bentley signed SB 174, known as "Carly's Law," which allows an affirmative defense against prosecution for CBD possession by people suffering from a debilitating epileptic condition.
 The law states that "a prescription for the possession or use of cannabidiol (CBD) as authorized by this act shall be provided exclusively by the UAB [University of Alabama at Birmingham] Department for a debilitating epileptic condition."
 Since marijuana is illegal under federal laws, doctors are not allowed to write "prescriptions" for it.
 The states that have legal medical marijuana allow doctors to "recommend" it.

 On Apr.
-10, 2014, Kentucky Governor Steve Beshear signed SB 124 .
+10, 2014, Kentucky Governor Steve Beshear signed SB 124.
 The law excludes from the definition of marijuana the "substance cannabidiol, when transferred, dispensed, or administered pursuant to the written order of a physician practicing at a hospital or associated clinic affiliated with a Kentucky public university having a college or school of medicine."
+The law does not address how patients may obtain the CBD.

 Governor Bryant released the following statement to the media on Apr.
 17, 2014: